Yenvyken/Software-QA_Portfolio/README.md

 # My QA Testing Portfolio

 Welcome to my portfolio of software quality assurance projects.
-Below is an overview of my work in manual and automation testing:
+Below is an overview of my experience:

 # About me